Variational Tensor Neural Networks for Deep Learning: DMRG-like Algorithm for TNNs

 \subsection{Automatic gradient}

-Although the previous tensor gradient approach is suitable for TNN models fully composed of \texttt{TNLayer}s, it will not be efficient and flexible once dealing with models with hybrid architectures containing a mixture of \texttt{Dense} and \texttt{TNLayer}s.
+Although the previous tensor gradient approach is suitable for TNN models fully composed of \texttt{TNLayer}s and linear activation functions, it will not be efficient and flexible once dealing with models with hybrid architectures containing a mixture of \texttt{Dense} and \texttt{TNLayer}s and nonlinear activation functions.
 Given the fact that our TNN is a feed-forward neural network, we can use automatic differentiation schemes and obtain the gradient of the TNN trainable weights with back-propagation (see Ref.~\cite{Margossian2019,Baydin2018} for a review on automatic differentiation and back-propagation).